-Hypoallergenic dog breeds: These are the breeds of dogs that are listed as being hypoallergenic; that is, provoking fewer allergic reactions in allergy sufferers.
+Hypo-Allergenic Dog Breeds: These are the breeds of dogs that are listed as being hypo-allergenic; that means they provoke fewer allergic reactions in allergy sufferers.

 There are various coat types that are said to produce fewer allergens: single-coated dogs, who do not have a thick undercoat; dogs whose coat continues to grow, like human hair, rather than shedding regularly; and hairless dogs.